d-beck/shopify-partner-agreement/shopify-partner-terms.md

 **“Merchant Store”** means the Merchant’s commerce presence hosted by Shopify, including their online store and Point of Sale (POS).
 For clarity, a Merchant may have more than one Merchant Store.

 **“Partner”** or **“You”** means an individual or entity that has agreed to the terms of this Agreement and participates in the Shopify Partner Program.
-The different types of Partners are listed below:
+The different types of Partners are listed below and You may qualify as more than one type of Partner concurrently for the purpose of this Agreement, depending on the circumstances:

 1. A **“Referral Partner”** is a Partner who has registered for a Partner Account via the [Shopify partner program page](https://app.shopify.com/services/partners/signup) and who promotes the service by: